Visit Berlin in 3 days!

 - Transport: Use the metro (U-Bahn) and trains (S-Bahn) to get around Berlin quickly and efficiently.
 Consider buying a day pass for unlimited journeys.

-- Reservations: Book your tickets online for quick access to iconic sites like the Reichstag or Museum Island.
-See Visit Berlin for useful information and advice.
+- Reservations: Book your tickets online for fast-track access to iconic sites like the Reichstag or Museum Island.
+Check out Visit Berlin for useful information and advice.

-- Best time: Spring or autumn are the best times to visit the city, with pleasant temperatures and fewer tourists.
-Check the weather forecast before your trip.
+- Best time: Prefer spring or fall to enjoy the city with pleasant temperatures and fewer tourists.
+Check out the weather forecast before your trip.

 Visiting Berlin in 3 days is possible!
 This itinerary will allow you to experience unique moments, between emblematic monuments, charming strolls, and unusual discoveries.
 With Guidly, set off to discover the real Berlin, the one that will leave a lasting impression on you.